FREE Case Review (866) 588-0600

 Authorization Holds

-Before the merchant settling the transaction, the amount of the purchase is held, but it has not been withdrawn from the buyer’s account yet.
+Before the merchant settles the transaction, the amount of the purchase is held, but it has not been withdrawn from the buyer’s account yet.

-Once the merchant settles the account, which can occur a few days after the purchase is made, the funds are transferred to the merchant and the customer no longer has the money in his account.
+Once the merchant settles the account, which can occur a few days after the purchase, the funds are transferred to the merchant, and the customer no longer has the money in his account.

 Are Lawsuits Being Filed?